Skip to content

 • avoid loading the knees or ankles if pain occurs

-• support with the hands if needed
+• use the hands for support if needed

 Comment